top of page

 Background Research

-This had to be a pastel artwork, which to be honest is my favourite medium when producing dog portraits because it gives me flexibility.
-What it would require, learning from my initial sketches, was a careful choice of paper to allow me to highlight the eyebrows and beard.
-I was, in effect, going to produce a vignette the coat would be a representation only.
+This had to be a pastel artwork, which is my favorite medium for producing dog portraits because it offers flexibility.
+What it required, based on my initial sketches, was a careful choice of paper to highlight the eyebrows and beard.
+I was essentially going to create a vignette; the coat would be represented only.

-I settled on a paper called Tiziano by Fabriano 160gm/2 size 29.7 x 42cm or 11.75” x 16.5” inches.
-This is a flecked paper and the lighter grey colour would work well as a complement to Marvin’s colouring and a good base to work upon.
+I settled on a paper called Tiziano by Fabriano, 160 g/m², sized 29.7 x 42 cm (or 11.75” x 16.5”).
+This flecked paper, with its lighter grey color, would work well as a complement to Marvin’s coloring and provide a good base to work upon.

 Choice of medium Pastel and Fabriano Paper for Marvin

-I also wanted to use the Zestit Pencil Blend to reduce the need for heavy blending with conventional blending tools.
-As I was only using a 160 g/m2 paper, this is one of the first benefits of using a blending liquid to save the paper’s surface finish.
+I also wanted to use the Zestit Pencil Blend to reduce the need for heavy blending with conventional tools.
+Since I was using a 160 g/m² paper, one of the first benefits of using a blending liquid is that it preserves the paper’s surface finish.

-Before using Zestit you will still need to use conventional blending methods.
-I use a mixture of fingers, silicon blenders and paper torchons like the ones shown in the collage below.
-Start by layering your colours in the conventional way using the lightest of touch.
-Lightly blend with a silicon blender or torching to achieve your colour before using the "Pencil Blend".
+Before using Zestit, you will still need to use conventional blending methods.
+I use a mixture of fingers, silicon blenders, and paper torchons like the ones shown in the collage below.
+Start by layering your colors in the conventional way, using the lightest touch.
+Lightly blend with a silicon blender or torchon to achieve your color before using the "Pencil Blend."
 More on this later.

 A collage of some of the tools used to produce a pastel pencil portrait

-Paper Torchons are useful but having used these with “pencil blend” there are several other tips I would like to pass on.
+Paper torchons are useful, but having used these with “Pencil Blend,” I have several other tips to share.

 What Colin makes very clear is the importance of a light touch.
-“Pencil Bland” reduces the need for pressure when blending which can result in waxy layers that you can't penetrate.
+“Pencil Blend” reduces the need for pressure when blending, which can result in waxy layers that you can't penetrate.

 Blending Tips with Zestit

-1. Build your layers using as little pressure as possible and practice combining Zestit as your final blending process.
-You can add layers on top of an already Zestit blended layer but you will need to make sure that all of the solvent has boiled off before you do.
+1. Build your layers using as little pressure as possible.
+Practice combining Zestit as your final blending process.
+You can add layers on top of an already Zestit blended layer, but ensure that all of the solvent has evaporated before you do.

-2. If you are using a artist brush to blend, use just enough Zestit.
+2. If you are using an artist brush to blend, use just enough Zestit.
 How much is just enough?
-Having done some practice pieces you will know.
-Suffice to say its betters to use too little than too much.
-Depending on the area I am blending I sometimes dip a torchon into the Zestit fluid, let it soak in for a few seconds and the wipe any excess off with a paper towel.
-Note however that you will need several torchons depending on the colours being blended.
-Dark colours will transer to the Torchon and contaminate/transfer colour to lighter colours, especially whites.
+After doing some practice pieces, you will know.
+It’s better to use too little than too much.
+Depending on the area I am blending, I sometimes dip a torchon into the Zestit fluid, let it soak in for a few seconds, and then wipe any excess off with a paper towel.
+Note that you will need several torchons depending on the colors being blended.
+Dark colors will transfer to the torchon and contaminate lighter colors, especially whites.

-3. I have also, with practice, found that silicon blenders with a very light coating of pencil blend works well.
-But again I cant stress enough the need to do some practice pieces.
+3. I have also found that silicon blenders with a very light coating of Pencil Blend work well.
+But again, I can’t stress enough the need to do some practice pieces.

 I thought it would be helpful to compile a few of the various steps taken below and add some helpful notes.